Tojikan/znz-roll20/docs/p4-combat.md

 In general:

-- If your character in point-blank range (1 space away) of the target, the attack will be an **Easy** challenge.
+- If your character is in point-blank range (1 space away) of the target, the attack will be an **Easy** challenge.
 - If your character is within the effective range, the attack will be a **Medium** challenge.
 - If your character is outside the effective range but within the max range, the attack will be a **Hard** challenge.
 - If your character is outside of the max range, the attack will be an **Insane** or **Impossible** challenge.